 The EPE is a thirty-six-month period in which you are allowed to restart your disability benefits any time you have stop work or are earning under the SGA monthly earnings amount without question; however your disability benefits will terminate the first month you perform SGA work after the end of the EPE.

 Even if your disability benefits terminate due to SGA work after the EPE, you still may be able to get your disability benefits back if you stop work within five years of your disability termination due to the same disabling condition or conditions.
 If you are unable to work within this time frame, you can file an expedited reinstatement.

-Expedited reinstatements allow you to receive six months of provisional disability payments while Social Security determines if you are still medically eligible to receive Social Security disability.
-If your expedited reinstatement is denied, you still have the option of filing a new Social Security disability claim.
+Expedited reinstatements allow you to receive six months of provisional disability payments while Social Security determines if you are still medically eligible to receive Social Security Disability.
+If your expedited reinstatement is denied, you still have the option of filing a new Social Security Disability claim.
 The SSI disability program works a little differently.